bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 end
 ```

 NOTE: Using `t.integer :supplier_id` makes the foreign key naming obvious and explicit.
-In current versions of Rails, you can abstract away this implementation detail by using `t.references :supplier` instead.
+In current versions of Quails, you can abstract away this implementation detail by using `t.references :supplier` instead.

 ### Choosing Between `has_many :through` and `has_and_belongs_to_many`

-Rails offers two different ways to declare a many-to-many relationship between models.
+Quails offers two different ways to declare a many-to-many relationship between models.
 The simpler way is to use `has_and_belongs_to_many`, which allows you to make the association directly:

 ```ruby
 class Assembly < ApplicationRecord